webbkyr/webbkyr.github.io/_posts/2023-05-04-debugging-in-go.md

 }
 {% endhighlight %}

 And that's it!
-To test it out, set a breakpoint and run your tests(s)
+To test it out, set a breakpoint and run your tests(s).
+Here's the code for the module and its unit test.

 greetings.go
 {% highlight go %}